Skip to content

 SeS("<object ID>").

-A list of available actions and properties will be suggested for repository object with the given ID.
+A list of available actions and properties will be suggested for the repository object with the given ID.

 var username = /**HTMLObject*/ Navigator.Find("//button[id='username']");